nexmo-community/lex-sample-voice-application/README.md

 ## About this sample application

-This sample application makes use of Vonage Voice API to answer incoming voice calls and set up a websocket connection to stream audio to and from the Lex connector for each call.
+This sample application makes use of Vonage Voice API to answer incoming voice calls and set up a websocket connection to stream audio to and from the Lex reference connection for each call.

-The Lex connector will:
+The Lex reference connection code will:
 - Send audio to Lex bot from caller's speech,
 - Stream audio responses from the Lex bot to the caller via the websocket,
 - Post back in real time transcripts and optionally sentiment scores (if enabled in Lex Bot) via webhooks call back to this Voice API sample application.

 Once this application will be running, you call in to the **`phone number linked`** to your application (as explained below) to interact via voice with your Lex bot.</br>

-## Set up the Lex connector application - Host server public hostname and port
+## Set up the Lex reference connection code - Host server public hostname and port

-First set up a Lex connector application from https://github.com/nexmo-se/lex-connector.
+First set up a Lex reference connection code from https://github.com/nexmo-se/lex-reference-connection.

-Default local (not public!) connector application `port` is: 5000.
+Default local (not public!) reference connection code `port` is: 5000.

-If you plan to test using `Local deployment` with ngrok for both the Lex connector application and this sample application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs#multiple-tunnels).
+If you plan to test using `Local deployment` with ngrok for both the Lex reference connection code and this sample application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs#multiple-tunnels).

 For the next steps, you will need:
-- The Lex connector server's public hostname and if necessary public port,</br>
+- The Lex reference connection code server's public hostname and if necessary public port,</br>
-e.g. `xxxxxxxx.ngrok.io`, `xxxxxxxx.herokuapp.com`, `myserver.mycompany.com:32000`  (as **`LEX_CONNECTOR_SERVER`**, no `port` is necessary with ngrok or heroku as public hostname)
+e.g. `xxxxxxxx.ngrok.io`, `xxxxxxxx.herokuapp.com`, `myserver.mycompany.com:32000`  (as **`LEX_REFERENCE_CONNECTION`**, no `port` is necessary with ngrok or heroku as public hostname)

 ## Sample Voice API application - Host server public hostname and port

 Default local (not public!) of this sample application `port` is: 8000.

-If you plan to test using `Local deployment` with ngrok for both this sample application and the Lex connector application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs#multiple-tunnels).
+If you plan to test using `Local deployment` with ngrok for both this sample application and the Lex reference connection code, you may set up [multiple ngrok tunnels](https://ngrok.com/docs#multiple-tunnels).

 For the next steps, you will need:
 - The server's public hostname and if necessary public port on where this application is running,</br>